Major League Baseball on CBS: Production overview

 When assessing CBS' coverage of the 1992 postseason, Jerry Trecker of the Hartford Courant wrote that their baseball coverage was at its best pictorially.
 Trecker said that the usage of close-ups, although criticized in some quarters, was powerful and conveyed the game's tense moments better than any turn of an announcer's phrase.
 He went further by saying that a better selection of replays, including a judicious use of super slow-motion views, had elevated the network's coverage since it struggled in the first year of their contract.
 Trecker also made note that even though CBS had finally developed a fine sense of the rhythm of baseball come 1992, the network still occasionally spent too much time on irrelevant crowd shots.
 Not only that, but CBS in Trecker's eyes, didn't seem confident enough to let Sean McDonough and booth partner Tim McCarver roam and ramble through the game.
 Instead, there were too many graphics that had to be explained and too many "little notes" that somebody thought are important.

 Whereas CBS used six cameras for their regular season coverage by 1993, they planned on using 13 for that year's All-Star Game in Baltimore.
-CBS also planned to take advantage of the remote camera atop the B&O Warehouse, that provided panoramic views on the Orioles' games that were broadcast on Home Team Sports.
+CBS also planned to take advantage of the remote camera atop the Baltimore & Ohio Warehouse at Camden Yards, that provided panoramic views on the Orioles' games that were broadcast on Home Team Sports.
 Producer Bob Dekas even wanted to put microphones on All-Star managers Cito Gaston of the American League and Bobby Cox of the National League.
 The audio wouldn't be live, but CBS still had to gain permission from Major League Baseball.